 Finally, and more broadly, it is important for future research on street trade to find middle ground in research design between in-depth case studies of a single location and quantitative analyses of large datasets that fold street vendors in with all informal sector enterprises.
-The past twenty years have brought significant advances in official labour force statistics, conceptual models, and thoughtful analyses of the politics of street vendors and models and thoughtful analyses of the politics of street vendors and market traders through the Informal Economy Monitoring Study by taking a consistent sampling approach across five cities, producing comparable qualitative and quantitative data sets.
+The past twenty years have brought significant advances in official labour force statistics, conceptual models, and thoughtful analyses of the politics of street vending all over the world.
+In WIEGO, we learned a great deal about street vendors and market traders through the Informal Economy Monitoring Study by taking a consistent sampling approach across five cities, producing comparable qualitative and quantitative data sets.
 Comparing results among street vendors across those five cities - and having the in-depth knowledge of local partners to help interpret those results - enabled us to see in a way we hadn't before.
-We need more comparative work to better understand the linkages between urban dynamics, regulations and the day-to-day realities that street vendors face.
+We need more comparative work to better understand the linkages between urban dynamics, regulations and the day-to-day realities that street vendors face